gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

   <div>module-dbus-protocol</div>
 </div>

-PulseAudio server may be inspected and controlled via D-Bus API.
+PulseAudio server-side objects may be inspected and controlled via an experimental D-Bus API.
 Note that it can't be used for playback and recording.
 These features are available only through the C API.

+Unfortunately, the D-Bus API has never left the experimental stage, and it has no stability guarantees and is not actively maintained.
+Applications are generally advised to use the C API instead.

 ### Buses and services